The UnLonely Project Launches with Good Cheer!

 “The emergence of this public health issue, and how it impacts healthcare costs and team performance within the workplace, is growing on the radar of companies,” commented Pickering from NEBGH.
 “As a result, it makes sense to explore approaches to combat loneliness as a means for improving an employee’s overall mental and physical health, as well as their workplace engagement,” she also noted.

-The UnLoneliness Project will span multiple media and interactive platforms, as well as offer workplace-oriented tool kits to enable organizations to facilitate group and individual creative arts based activities that engage and connect participants.
+The UnLonely Project will span multiple media and interactive platforms, as well as offer workplace-oriented toolkits to enable organizations to facilitate group and individual creative arts-based activities that engage and connect participants.

-In closing the program, Huges said, “Using art as we approach UnLoneliness is an awesome, effective and accessible way to bridge the gap and create a world that is a little easier to live in.”
+In closing the program, Huges said, “Using art as we approach being UnLonely is an awesome, effective, and accessible way to bridge the gap and create a world that is a little easier to live in.”

-Through the UnLoneliness Project, the Foundation for Art & Healing hopes to provide employers, community based organizations and individuals with access to innovative tools for bridging that gap.
+Through the UnLonely Project, the Foundation for Art & Healing hopes to provide employers, community-based organizations, and individuals with access to innovative tools for bridging that gap.